 We are in the process of developing ICs for mining other cryptocurrencies in order to adapt our future models of mining machines to other cryptocurrencies promptly and efficiently when all the Bitcoins have been discovered or Bitcoin is replaced by other cryptocurrencies as the mainstream cryptocurrency.
 We began to provide mining machine hosting services in 2017 and intend to leverage our experience in the mining machine industry to establish mining farms and provide cryptocurrency trading-related services to the cryptocurrency community in order to diversify our offerings.
 See "Business-Our Strategies-Expand into new business opportunities in the blockchain and cryptocurrency industry to diversify our offerings."
 We may fail to successfully execute our expansion plan due to our limited resources and other reasons beyond our control.
 For example, the gain we obtain from running mining farms may not cover their operating expenses due to a prolonged depression of cryptocurrency prices, and our cryptocurrency trading related services may be unable to compete effectively with other similar services already available to the cryptocurrency community.
-In addition, we may face relevant restrictions from existing and future regulations in connection with our expansion into these new business areas.
-See "-Adverse changes in the regulatory environment in the PRC market could have a material adverse impact on our blockchain products business."
+In addition, we may face relevant restrictions from existing and future regulations in connection with our expansion into these new business."
 While we have been closely monitoring the development of the relevant regulations and have been in communication with regulatory authorities, these new business initiatives may not be viable due to regulatory concerns.
 Should we fail to successfully manage our growth or implement our strategies, the resources we allocate to the new business lines will be wasted, and our business, results of operations and financial condition could be materially and adversely affected.